-The Organization rents office space under a non-cancelable operating lease that runs through July 2015, and provides for scheduled annual rent increases.
+The Organization rents office space under a non-cancelable operating lease that expired in July 2015 at which time it was renewed on a month-to-month basis.
+The lease provided for scheduled annual rent increases.
 Rent expense is recognized on the straight-line basis over the term of the lease.
 The excess of rent expense recognized over the amount paid is included in accounts payable and accrued expenses.
-Total rent expense recognized under this arrangement for the years ended December 31, 2014 and 2013 was \$36,836 and \$34,805, respectively.
+Total rent expense recognized under this arrangement for the years ended December 31, 2015 and 2014 was \$37,955 and \$36,836, respectively.
 The Organization is also required to pay excess operating costs in addition to the scheduled minimum lease payments which cover taxes, insurance, certain utilities, general maintenance repairs, and other miscellaneous expenses.
+Subsequent to December 31, 2015, the Organization to office space at a new location.
+Under terms of the related lease agreement, the Organization is required to make monthly payments of \$2,740 to \$3,460 through 2026.